xfmgp/OptimalWordleSolver/README.md

 # Instructions

+1. For your own copy of [nkoppel/OptimalWordleSolver](https://github.com/nkoppel/OptimalWordleSolver)

-1. Upload your own custom solution_words txt, if any, to the /words folder
+2. Upload your own custom solution_words txt, if any, to the /words folder

 3. Head to words.rs under the /src folder and edit the txt paths accordingly